billsioros/cookiecutter-pypackage/{{cookiecutter.project_name}}/README.md

 Feel free to [**Buy me a coffee! ☕**](https://www.buymeacoffee.com/{{cookiecutter.github_user}}).

-## Credits

-This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [billsioros/cookiecutter-pypackage](https://github.com/fedejaure/cookiecutter-modern-pypackage) cookiecutter template.

 ## Contributing

 If you would like to contribute to the project, please go through the [Contributing Guidelines](https://{{cookiecutter.github_user}}.github.io/{{cookiecutter.project_name}}/latest/CONTRIBUTING/) first.